Customized Hair Growth Kit - 60% OFF get started

 A: Sulfate-free shampoos and conditioners are less harsh and do not strip the hair of its natural oils, making them gentler and less likely to contribute to hair aging and damage in African hair.

-Q: How does the use of chemical relaxers affect African hair aging?
-A: Chemical relaxers can remove lipids from the cuticle, creating a hair fiber that is more porous and damaging the cell-membrane complex in the process.
+A: Chemical relaxers can remove lipids from the cuticle, which creates a hair fiber that is more porous, and damages the cell-membrane complex in the process.
 This can contribute to hair aging and breakage in African hair.

 Q: Can certain medications contribute to hair aging in different ethnicities?